-GOS Advisory 0002-2021 - High-risk and other monitored jurisdictions identified by FATF
+GOS Advisory 0004-2021 High-risk and other monitored jurisdictions identified by FATF

-The anti-money laundering and countering the financing of terrorism (AML/CFT) Group of Supervisors in Belize hereby advises financial institutions, designated non-financial businesses and professions and other reporting entities that on February 21, 2021 the Financial Action Task Force (FATF) identified jurisdictions with strategic deficiencies in their regimes to combat money laundering, terrorist financing, and proliferation financing (ML/TF/PF) in the following two public documents:
+In accordance with section 21(2)(b) of the Money Laundering and Terrorism (Prevention) Act, the Anti-money laundering and Countering the financing of terrorism (AML/CFT) Group of Supervisors in Belize hereby advises financial institutions, designated non-financial businesses and professions and other reporting entities that on October 21, 2021 the Financial Action Task Force (FATF) identified jurisdictions with strategic deficiencies in their regimes to combat money laundering, terrorist financing, and proliferation financing (ML/TF/PF) in the following two public documents:

 - 1. High-Risk Jurisdictions subject to a Call for Action High-risk jurisdictions have significant strategic deficiencies in their regimes to counter ML/TF/PF.
 For all countries identified as high-risk, the FATF calls on all members and urges all jurisdictions to apply enhanced due diligence, and in the most serious cases, countries are called upon to apply counter-measures to protect the international financial system from the ML/TF/PF risks emanating from the country.
 Since February 2020, in light of the COVID-19 pandemic, the FATF has paused the review process for countries in the list of High-Risk Jurisdictions Subject to a Call for Action, given that they are already subject to the FATF's call for countermeasures.
 Therefore, please refer to the statement on these jurisdictions adopted in February 2020.
-While the statement may not necessarily reflect the most recent status in Iran and the Democratic People's Republic of Korea's AML/CFT regime, the FATF's call for action on these high-risk jurisdictions remains in effect.
-For more information on these high-risk jurisdictions, see High-Risk Jurisdictions Subject to a Call for Action - 2.
+While the statement may not necessarily reflect the most recent status of Iran and the Democratic People's Republic of Korea's AML/CFT regimes, the FATF's call for action on these high-risk jurisdictions remains in effect.
+For more information on these high-risk jurisdictions subject to a Call for Action. - 2.
 Jurisdictions under Increased Monitoring When the FATF places a jurisdiction under increased monitoring, it means the country has committed to resolve swiftly within agreed timeframes, the identified strategic deficiencies in their regimes to counter ML/TF/PF.
 The FATF welcomes their commitment and will closely monitor their progress.
 The FATF does not call for the application of enhanced due diligence to these jurisdictions but encourages its members to take into account the information presented on the countries in their risk analysis.

-Following a pause due to challenges posed by the COVID-19 pandemic, in October 2020 the FATF decided to recommence its work to identify new countries with strategic AML/CFT deficiencies and to prioritise the review of listed countries with expired or expiring deadlines.
-The following countries had their progress reviewed by the FATF since October 2020: Albania, Botswana, Cambodia, Ghana, Mauritius, Myanmar, Nicaragua, Pakistan, Panama, Uganda and Zimbabwe.
+Since the start of the COVID-19 pandemic, the FATF has provided some flexibility to jurisdictions not facing immediate deadlines, to report progress on a voluntary basis.
+The following countries had their progress reviewed by the FATF since June 2021: Albania,

+Barbados, Botswana, Cambodia, Cayman Islands, Jamaica, Malta, Mauritius, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, Uganda and Zimbabwe.
 For these countries, updated statements have been issued.
-Barbados and Jamaica chose to defer reporting due to the pandemic; thus, the statements issued in February 2020 for these jurisdictions may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
-Following review, the FATF now also identifies Burkina Faso, the Cayman Islands, Morocco, and Senegal as jurisdictions under increased monitoring.
+Burkina Faso, Haiti and South Sudan chose to defer reporting; thus, the statements issued in February and June 2021 for these jurisdictions may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
+Following review, the FATF now also identifies Jordan, Mali, and Turkey as jurisdictions under increased monitoring.